-Liquidity Services, Inc. 401k Profit Sharing Plan Notes to Financial Statements December 31, 2016
+Liquidity Services, Inc. 401k Profit Sharing Plan Notes to the Financial Statements As of December 31, 2018 and 2017, and for the Year Ended December 31, 2018

 1. Description of Plan

 General

 The following description of the Liquidity Services, Inc. 401k Profit Sharing Plan (the Plan) provides only general information.
 Liquidity Services, Inc. (the Company) is the plan sponsor.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.